bwplotka/mdox/README.md

   - regex: 'thanos\.io'
     type: 'roundtrip'
 ```

-As seen above, mdox supports passing an array of link validators with types and regexes.
-There are three types of validators,
+As seen above, mdox supports validate configuration supports a few parameters and passing an array of link validators with types and regexes.
+The supported configuration parameters are:

+* `timeout`: The HTTP client's timeout.
+Defaults to "10s".
+* `parallelism`: The maximum amount of concurrent HTTP requests.
+Defaults to 100.
+* `host_max_conns`: The maximum amount of HTTP connections open per host.
+Defaults to 2.
+* `random_delay`: A random delay between 0 and this value is added between requests.
+It takes values like "500ms", "1s", "1m", or "1m30s".
+Defaults to no delay.

+There are three types of validators:

 * `ignore`: This type of validator makes sure that `mdox` does not check links with provided regex.
 This is the most common use case.
 * `githubPullsIssues`: This is a smart validator which only accepts a specific type of regex of the form `(^http[s]?:\/\/)(www\.)?(github\.com\/){ORG}\/{REPO}(\/pull\/|\/issues\/)`.
 It performs smart validation on GitHub PR and issues links, by fetching GitHub API to get the latest pull/issue number and matching regex.
 This makes sure that mdox doesn't get rate limited by GitHub, even when checking a large number of GitHub links(which is pretty common in documentation)!